amysorekar/quantamind/README.md

 - Processing both structured and unstructured business data
 - Automating tasks like Q&A, summarization, and agent support

-To simulate a realistic use case of LLM fine-tuning for business-customer interaction, I chose a publicly available **Twitter customer support dataset**.
+To simulate a realistic use case of LLM fine-tuning for business-customer interaction, I chose a publicly available [Twitter Customer Support Dataset](https://www.kaggle.com/datasets/thoughtvector/customer-support-on-twitter).

 ### Why this dataset?

 - **Real-world interactions**: The dataset contains genuine customer inquiries and brand responses, closely resembling support ticket dialogues.
 - **Natural format for LLMs**: Each sample is a straightforward input-output pair — _user message_ → _agent response_ — which maps cleanly to causal language modeling.
 - **No privacy concerns**: The dataset contains no PHI or PII, making it safe to use without additional redaction.
-- **Manageable size**: I subsetted the data to 400 high-quality examples to allow for experimentation and rapid iteration within the compute constraints of Colab’s free tier.
+- **Manageable size**: I subsetted the data to 400 examples to allow for experimentation and rapid iteration within the compute constraints of Colab’s free tier.

 If this were a production system or had access to more resources, I would have opted for a larger dataset with richer multi-turn dialogues, possibly including synthetic augmentation, or at the very least, used the entire dataset.